IshanTaldekar/Go-Back-N-UDP/README.md

 An implementation of the Go-Back-N Automatic Repeat reQuest (ARQ) protocol.
 This data link layer protocol uses a sliding window method for reliable and sequential delivery of data frames.
 The GBN is a sliding window protocol with a send window size of N and a receiving window size of 1.
+Please refer to the assignment pdf for more information.

 The packet.cpp, packet.h, and emulator files do not belong to me.
-Please do not replicate.
+Do not replicate.

-Refer to the assignment pdf for more information.

 ## To ensure reliable transmission, the GBN client behaves as follows: